jordipuig37/t2c-realtime-workshop/README.md

 ### Basic Stuff:

+* **Snowflake Account**: Snowflake is a SaaS cloud-based data platform designed for analytics.
+A Snowflake account represents an individual instance of this software, providing a defined scope for users and databases.
 * **Database**: A container for schemas, tables, and other database objects.
 * **Schema**: A logical container for database objects such as tables, views, and procedures.